nlp-with-friends/nlp-with-friends.github.io/_pages/faq.md

 ### When do we meet?
 Every week on Wednesday for one hour.
 We alternate between two times: ??? @GMT / @GMT, to allow people from different places to be able to join in and engage in the discussions.

+### Where do we meet?
+Somewhere on the internet ???

 ### Who’s speaking next?
 Check out our [upcoming speakers list](/upcoming)!